Opportunities to work in the Research Complex at Harwell

 Funding decisions will be based on the quality of the proposals but also taking into account the space available and the balance with other funded groups.

 The MRC will usually fund on the basis of 80 per cent of the full economic cost of your research to your institution.
+Where equipment is requested to be based at the RCaH, the MRC will fund up to 100% of the costs under the condition that the RCaH retains ownership of the equipment after the duration of grant support has ended.

 Institutions will not be expected to include Estates costs for individuals for the time they are located at the RCaH.
 Use of the Research Complex at Harwell will be free at the point of access and there will be no charge payable for use of the core facilities there.